 I have a nobles bed placed in my mog house and have moghancement experience.
 I noticed something disturbing, I wasn't paying exact attention to my exp loss but it didn't seem I was saving anything.
 Well tonight I checked it accuratly for once and here it is:

-My over all exp to level 13 was 3000 exp.
-When I died I lost 285 exp, the bed saved me 15 exp.
+I lost 285 exp, the bed saved me 15 exp.
 15/300 <300 is the 10% I should have lost with no bed> Its .05 or as we all know from school 5% of the exp loss saved.
 Needless to say I was bummed out when I saw, so maybe ya'll can explain why I got so little back.

 Read up in the forums about how moghancements work.
 Having one bed does little for you.
 Your moogle will say "your house is aglow with faint <elemental> energy."